 I like to dust it with a bit of confectioner’s sugar to give it a really pretty and most appealing look.
 I find a light dusting of confectioner’s sugar dresses up most things, don’t you?

-This is wonderfully delicious served warm.
+This is wonderfully delicious if you serve it served warm.
 Just look at those scrumptious chunks of cheese and apple.
 If there is one flavour combination that I really love it is the combination of apples and cheese!

 - - 3 TBS butter